Continuing Education Requirements Framework

 Scientists newly certified by ESA as of 2021, and recertifications as of 2026, are required to earn continuing education units (CEU) over the 5-year term of their certification to be able to recertify or upgrade to the next level.
 The ESA Board of Professional Certification approved this framework in January 2021.

-CEU will be self-reported by participants on an annual basis.
-ESA will share that mechanism following approval of applications in June or July.
+CEU will be self-reported by participants on an annual basis through the ESA account.
 Participants are required to adhere to the ESA Code of Ethics in all activities related to their profession, including when reporting professional development.

 Interpretive leeway will be given to participants to identify suitable professional development opportunities per the requirements.
 Beginning in spring 2021, ESA will publish and regularly update a roster of approved training providers and other opportunities, and participants are encouraged to favor those opportunities, but any suitable scientific or professional content will be approved, including credits earned toward certifications offered in the professional practice and application of related scientific disciplines.